 - You can give now and grant later: The beauty of gifting stock with a Giving Fund is that you can transfer shares now, in order to take advantage of the tax deduction before year-end.
 You get the deduction at the time of the gift, but you can take your time choosing the charities you want most to support.
 The Giving Fund holds and invests the money until you’re ready to recommend grants.

-- Don’t wait until the last minute: To transfer the shares to your Giving Fund, most banks and brokerage firms require a letter of instruction or letter of authorization and a mutual fund company may have a special form.
+- It’s best not to wait until the last minute: To transfer the shares to your Giving Fund, most banks and brokerage firms require a letter of instruction or letter of authorization and a mutual fund company may have a special form.
 So it’s a good idea to start the process as soon as possible, so the transfer has plenty of time to be completed.

 Learn more about stock giving with NCF in the video below: